-Revenue recovery tactics shorten the gap between money that is owed and money you are getting.
+Revenue recovery tactics shorten the gap between the money that is owed and the money you are getting.

-Take that expired card, for example.
-There are two kinds of revenue recovery tactics you could have implemented for it:
+For example for an expired card, there are two kinds of revenue recovery tactics you could have implemented immediately,

 - A tactic that could have prevented the payment from failing (a preventive tactic — like an email reminding the customer to update payment information) or